Two-Factor Authentication for WordPress

 You can easily enable 2FA on a per-role basis on the User Policies admin page.
 WP Cerber Security enables you to configure different 2FA settings for each role.
 In an Advanced mode, you can specify a set of condition for enforcing two-factor authentication for a certain role.
 The Advanced mode is available in the Professional version of the plugin.

-Note: before you can enable 2FA for administrator accounts, you need to complete at least one successful login with 2FA enabled for any other role on a website.
+Note: before you can enable 2FA for administrators’ accounts, you have to complete one successful login with 2FA enabled for any other role on a website.

 Per-user 2FA settings